andriy97/api_shopfully/README.md

     php artisan jwt:generate

-Create a database named 'shopfully_db' on your local server
+- Create a database named 'shopfully_db' on your local server

-    I advise using xampp

 Run the database migrations (**Set the database connection in .env before migrating**)

     php artisan migrate

-Import the .csv file into your local database
+- Import the .csv file into your local database

-    import .csv file to shopfully_db

 Start the local development server